-- Our operating results can be difficult to predict and may fluctuate significantly, which could result in a failure to meet investor expectations or our guidance and a decline in the trading price of our shares. - The introduction of new products and technology is key to our success, and if we fail to predict and respond to emerging technological trends and network operators' changing needs, we may be unable to remain competitive. - · Competitive pressures may harm our business, revenues, growth rates and market share. - We rely on third-party manufacturers, which subjects us to risks of product delivery delays and reduced control over product costs and quality. - We rely on distributors and value-added resellers for the substantial majority of our sales, and the failure of our channel partners to promote and support sales of our products would materially reduce our expected future revenues. - Our third-party logistics and warehousing provider may fail to deliver products to our channel partners and network operators in a timely manner, which could harm our reputation and operating results. - Our or our distributors' and channel partners' inability to attract new network operators or sell additional products to network operators that currently use our products could adversely affect our revenue growth and cause our revenues to decrease. - · Our reliance on third-party components, including components from limited or sole source suppliers, to build our products. - We generate a significant amount of revenues from sales outside of the United States, and we are therefore subject to a number of risks associated with international sales and operations.
+- Our operating results can be difficult to predict and may fluctuate significantly, which could result in a failure to meet investor expectations or our guidance and a decline in the trading price of our shares. - The introduction of new products and technology is key to our success, and if we fail to predict and respond to emerging technological trends and network operators' changing needs, we may be unable to remain competitive. - · Competitive pressures may harm our business, revenues, growth rates and market share. - We rely on third-party manufacturers, which subjects us to risks of product delivery delays and reduced control over product costs and quality. - We rely on distributors and value-added resellers for the substantial majority of our sales, and the failure of our channel partners to promote and support sales of our products would materially reduce our expected future revenues. - Our third-party logistics and warehousing provider may fail to deliver products to our channel partners and network operators in a timely manner, which could harm our reputation and operating results. - Our or our distributors' and channel partners' inability to attract new network operators or sell additional products to network operators that currently use our products could adversely affect our revenue growth and cause our revenues to decrease. - Our reliance on third-party components, including components from limited or sole source suppliers, to build our products. - We generate a significant amount of revenues from sales outside of the United States, and we are therefore subject to a number of risks associated with international sales and operations. - Our public shareholders will have limited influence over significant corporate actions because Vector Capital will continue to hold a controlling interest in us.